MediaComem/comem-archidep/subjects/git-branching/README.md

 $> git commit -m "Merge better-sub into master"
 ```

-If you do not specify a commit message with `-m`, Git will generate one for you and open the configured editor (vim by default) for you to check and/or change the message.
+If you do not specify a commit message with `-m`, Git will generate one for you
+and open the configured editor (Vim by default) for you to check and/or change
-Type `:wq` to exit from vim and make the commit.
+the message.
+Type `:wq` to exit from Vim or `Ctrl-X` to exit from Nano, and make
+the commit.

 #### The state after merging